psu-arts-arch-3/art-203/course-orientation/lynda.md

 These videos normally require a paid subscription, but are free for students at Penn State.

-Access Lynda videos at [http://lynda.psu.edu/](http://lynda.psu.edu/)
+**Access Lynda videos at: ** [http://lynda.psu.edu/](http://lynda.psu.edu/)

-Or sign in at the regular [Lynda site](http://lynda.com)  and choose "Sign in with your organization portal" —as seen below.
+Or sign in at the regular [Lynda site](http://lynda.com)  and choose "Sign in with your organization portal" — as seen below.

 ![](/assets/lesson-1/lynda-1.jpg)